katerynaf/security/README.md

 #### Disclaimer

-I use this code myself for a Google COmpute project.
-I've released it as a 'pay-it-forward' for the many sections of code I borrow from others.
-It is NOT a formal application - there is no support - there are no guarantees - use it at your own risk.
+I use this code myself for a project on Google Compute Engine.
+I'm releasing the code as a 'pay-it-forward' for the many sections of code I have borrowed from others.
+This is NOT a formal application - there is no support - there are no guarantees - use it at your own risk.
 Feel free to fork the repo, improve the code, and submit it back.